Origami404/TBoOP-CN-Translation/typst/front.typ

   #p_normal[
     THE PRESENT TRANSLATION of #emph[Three Books of Occult Philosophy] (hereafter called #emph[Three Books]) marks the first translation from Latin to English since the J.F. translation in 1651. #emph[Three Books]’s influence in the metaphysical textual tradition is incalculable.
 Its influence is especially found in modern books on herbalism, stones, incense, and in nineteenth-century British lodge magical systems.
 While all the information contained in #emph[Three Books] can be found in other books, Agrippa’s text is unique in its scope and organization.
 While some individual texts that Agrippa quoted may contain more detailed information, #emph[Three Books] systematically organizes the vast array into a cohesive whole.
 This introduction will summarize #emph[Three Books,] explain its textual history, and discuss why a new translation is necessary.
 Notes on the new translation detail some important considerations that distinguish the present edition from the epochal 1651 version of J.F.
   ]
+  #l_section[
-  #l_section[ #p_normal[
+    #p_normal[
       All prior English editions of #emph[Three Books] are based on the 1651 J.F. translation.
 This translation has served as a basis, as mentioned above, for many sources and spiritual practices—particularly over the past two centuries.
 After beginning a fresh translation from the original Latin, some interesting highlights began to appear.
     ]
-    #l_ordered[
-      #l_ordered_item[
+    #l_ordered(
+      l_ordered_item[
         #strong[Mistranslations].
 While all translations contain errors, many fundamental errors or unusual translation choices in the J.F. version have resulted in a sometimes confusing text.
 For example, the Latin #emph[daemon,] literally “demon” in English but with a historically and theologically more complex meaning, is often translated as “spirit” by J.F.
 This creates a misunderstanding in Agrippa’s chapter on planetary seals in Book Two, ch.
 22, where spirit is defined as evil.
 Another example is Book Three, ch.
 43, in which J.F. translated the term #emph[idolum] as “sense” or “sensitive.” #emph[Idolum] is a technical term referring to the lowest level of the soul.
-Translating it as “sense” is misleading.]
+Translating it as “sense” is misleading.
-      #l_ordered_item[
+      ],
+      l_ordered_item[
         #strong[Lack of technical knowledge].
 Several examples of mistranslations of basic astrological terms and techniques suggest that J.F.’s astrological knowledge was lacking.
 In Book 1, ch.
 59, J.F. translated the Latin #emph[profectionis] as “perfection.”
 The correct translation should be “profection.”
 Profections are a well-known premodern astrological predictive technique.
 At the time of J.F.’s translation, profections were still widely used, so it is surprising he translated it incorrectly.
 Another example is in Book Two, ch.
 22, where J.F. translated #emph[termini] as “marks.”
 This is known in premodern astrology as “terms” or “bounds,” a five-fold division of each of the zodiacal signs.
 In the same chapter, he confused a section on planetary rulerships, giving the wrong planets to the wrong set of rulerships.
 This was likely due to the way the Latin sentence was constructed, but had he some basic astrological knowledge this would have been clear.
-Our translation is the first one written by a practitioner of premodern astrology.]
+Our translation is the first one written by a practitioner of premodern astrology.
-      #l_ordered_item[
+      ],
+      l_ordered_item[
         #strong[Animal and botanical names.]
 Just as today, local names for animals, plants, and stones can be unique to regions or countries even if they speak the same language.
 As such, translations from older texts can be problematic.
 Modern Latin dictionaries are sometimes more helpful today than in J.F.’s seventeenth century, but they are not foolproof.
 However, J.F. made several questionable translation choices.
 All of these discrepancies are noted.
 In some cases, Agrippa most likely did not know a few of the herbs and stones about which he was writing as many were sourced from Pliny.
 Even today, some of Pliny’s references remain mysterious.
-Every effort was made to show the original Latin, probable English translation, and incorrect translations.]
+Every effort was made to show the original Latin, probable English translation, and incorrect translations.
-      #l_ordered_item[
+      ],
+      l_ordered_item[
         #strong[The archaic English is sometimes distracting or misleading.]
 J.F.’s English is more than 350 years old.
 While his English is quite readable, some styles and terminology can be distracting to modern eyes.
 In some cases, the meanings have changed or words have fallen out of common use.
-In this translation, we refer to the original Latin directly rather than modernizing an earlier translation.]
+In this translation, we refer to the original Latin directly rather than modernizing an earlier translation.
-      #l_ordered_item[
+      ],
+      l_ordered_item[
         #strong[Some graphics are incorrect.]
 Agrippa’s works were published in many editions, and some graphical differences appeared in various printings.
 J.F. reproduces some incorrect graphics or introduces new ones.
 For example, some of the planetary seals in J. F.’s Book Two, ch.
 22, differ from the Latin original in that they are oriented incorrectly.
-All of these errors have been corrected and noted.]
+All of these errors have been corrected and noted.
-      #l_ordered_item[
+      ],
+      l_ordered_item[
         #strong[All of these have compounded errors in later editions].
 All post-1651 English editions up to this point are based on the J.F. translation.
 We will discuss the textual history later in this introduction.
 However, it should be noted here that the various editors worked with the flaws in J.F.’s translation.
 Sometimes these flaws were noticed but were attributed to Agrippa.
 Other times the flaws were not noticed and were expounded upon.
 This is most notably apparent in Donald Tyson’s 1993 edition.
 In his version, Tyson attempts to explain all of Agrippa’s sources and concepts in as much detail as possible.
 Because he is using J.F.’s translation, these explanations often make these errors worse.
 That they have been expounded upon by an expert also has the effect of making them seem more authoritative.
 For example, Tyson incorrectly explains J.F.’s mistranslation of
         #emph[profection] as referring to a new or full Moon.
 Actually, the term refers to a practice of counting the houses around the chart in which each is understood to represent a year.
 Tyson also accuses Agrippa of “not reading his Plato correctly,” when in fact it is J.F. who mistranslates the element of Earth as changeable instead of unchangeable in Book One, ch.
-3. Some of these discrepancies in Tyson are noted in our own translation, but the present text aims to emphasize the core English translations rather than later editions.]
+3. Some of these discrepancies in Tyson are noted in our own translation, but the present text aims to emphasize the core English translations rather than later editions.
       ]
+    )
     #p_normal[
       Most importantly, the primary purpose of creating a new, authoritative edition of Agrippa’s #emph[Three Books] is to take a fresh look at the original Latin.
 The secondary purpose was to obtain and cross-reference as many of Agrippa’s sources as possible.
 Tyson attempted this in his 1993 edition, but he often favored sources that Agrippa either could not have read because they were not available in his time, sources that Agrippa simply would not have used, or sources that did not exist during Agrippa’s lifetime.
 Our translation attempts as much as possible to cite sources that were available to Agrippa.
 This has allowed us to largely reconstruct Agrippa’s library and has demystified his method of obtaining it.
 This shows that Agrippa, rather than the writing from texts now missing or obtaining books from secret sources, instead was a mainstream scholar of his day, using texts widely available.
 These are noted in our translation.
 In a few cases, identification of Agrippa’s sources has shown some transcription errors on his part.
 These are noted as well.
     ]